5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

   * `phonenumber` may only contain digits.
 Spaces, plus or any other special character are NOT accepted. *Example: 316732174*.
 * Press the request code.
 You will receive a SMS with the activation code from WhatsApp.
 * Enter this code in **Step 2** and press confirm code.
 * Write down the `secret` (it's the one-line of strange characters ending with an =).

+**2)** If registration via WART does not work, use this method.
+This method requires that you first follow step **1) Download, 2) Writing onto SD card and 3) Booting it**.
+Execute the following commands on the Raspberry Pi:

+* Open the terminal and execute `cd /var/www/whatsspy/`.
+* Execute `php api/whatsapp/registerTool.php`.
+* Request activation via SMS or Voice.
+* Enter the retrieved code in the script.
+* Write down the `secret` (it's the one-line of strange characters ending with an =).

 You have retrieved the WhatsApp secret!
 Now we can setup WhatsSpy Public.